10172018 Parent Buletin

 DRESS CODE

 The dress code is still in effect.
-Please see page 19
+Please see page 19 in the Red Book to make sure that

 you are complying with the dress code.
 Students out of dress code will be asked to change